 One of them finds himself free to look around and move from his place.
 He dimly sees above and behind him what appears to be a purer, stronger light than that of the flickering fire.
 He makes the rough and steep ascent up to its source, to discover that it is coming from the mouth of the cave.
 He steps out into the daylight, where he sees the sun.
 At first its light is so bright that he is blinded.
 But as he gradually becomes accustomed to it, he can for the first time gaze on the real world that is outside the cave and all that is in it.

 Dazzled by what he has seen, he makes his way back down into the darkness to where his old companions are still transfixed, like a modern television audience, by the play of shadows on the wall.
 He tries to explain to them the wonder of what he has witnessed, but there is no way they can understand what he is talking about.
 The dancing shadows on the wall are the only reality they know.
 They laugh at him, imagine that he is making up his story about what he has seen, and call him mad.
 He, on the other hand, can now see the shapes on the wall clearly for what they are, as no more than shadows and illusions.
-He can no longer share his companions’ commendation of each other for all their clever observations about the shadows and what they represent, because he has glimpsed ‘reality’.”1
+He can no longer share his companions’ commendation of each other for all their clever observations about the shadows and what they represent, because he has glimpsed ‘reality’.”

 Do you sit in a corner, scribbling your secret like Winston in 1984?
 Or run armed with nothing but the truth into the mouth of the ring, like Simon in Lord of the Flies?
-Having wandered outside, do you rush back inside to tell your friends, like Plato’s dazzled cave dweller?
+Having wandered outside, do you rush back in to tell your friends, like Plato’s dazzled cave dweller?

 Within the Cave, however, strong forces bind the false reality in place.
 Certain individuals gain credit through their clever commentaries on the shadow reality.
 Perhaps they manipulate the false consciousness of their companions to their own benefit – to increase their own status.
 The prisoners’ unconscious state of bewilderment, deprivation and terror makes them vulnerable to suggestion; peer pressure perpetuates acceptance of the interpretations of these more dominant and creative individuals, who are experiencing the only form of power available to them.
 So the whole community becomes emotionally and socially invested in its manufactured reality.